The Job and Container Specifications

 #![allow(unused)] fn main() { pub struct JobSpec { pub container: ContainerSpec, pub program: Utf8PathBuf, pub arguments: Vec<String>, pub timeout: Option<Timeout>, pub estimated_duration: Option<Duration>, pub priority: i8, pub allocate_tty: Option<JobTty>, pub capture_file_system_changes: Option<CaptureFileSystemChanges>, } }

-field specifies the container the job will run in.
+The container field specifies the container the job will run in.
 It is

 described below.